KyleAMathews/typefaces/README.md

 font files from the package into your build system.

 ## Adding other fonts

+The easiest way to find out if your favorite typeface is supported is by searching on NPM or in the packages directory in this repo.

 I'd love to see every open source font on NPM!
 Open an issue if a favorite typeface of yours is missing.
 I've programmatically published